Overwatch 2 Ashe: Changes, Abilities, Playstyle

 Showcasing what the Coach Gun does (Image credit: eXputer)

 The Coach Gun might seem like a useless ability at first, but it can come clutch a lot.
 It is one of the hard-to-learn and even harder-to-master abilities.
-We will tell you everything that you need to know about it and even give you an idea as to where to use the ability.
+I will tell you everything that you need to know about it and even give you an idea as to where to use the ability.

 Furthermore, think of it as your get-out-of-jail-free card.
 As shown in the image above, it can be used to push other heroes away from you, and it also deals a fair amount of damage depending on how close you are.
 Below are all the stats and tips for the Coach Gun ability.

 • The ability deals 6 damage per pellet.
-We advise you always use it when you are close to the enemy.

 • Its activation timer is instant.
-You press the weapon, and Ashe shoots and holsters it.

 • The total number of pellets is 15.
-Try your hardest not to waste any of these.

-• When you use the ability, it pushes both you and the enemy, so use it with caution, so you don’t end up falling out of the level.
+• When you use the ability, it pushes both you and the enemy, so use it with caution so you don’t end up falling out of the level.

 Overwatch 2 BOB compelte guide and strategy